 Ben Goldsmith — Facilities Coordinator

 NORPA is thrilled to announce an incredible cadre of theatre makers will be taking centre stage in the company as Associate Artists.
 All are respected makers in their own right and represent the cutting edge of Australian talent across a multitude of forms.
 Together they form the thumping heart of NORPA’s artistic vision for the future.
 They will fuel the creation of inspiring new devised works and a creative program that is physical, visceral, ambitious, inclusive and occupies a unique place in the national theatre landscape.

-Our Associate Artists will join Julian Louis (Artistic Director) and Kirk Page (Associate Director).
+Our Associate Artists will join Julian Louis (Artistic Director).
 Together they will invigorate and inspire NORPA as a brave artist-led company.
-Our artists are Janis Balodis, Caroline Dunphy, Darcy Grant, Mitch King, Jade Dewi, Kate McDowell, Emma Saunders and Valley Lipcer.
+Our artists are Kirk Page, Janis Balodis, Caroline Dunphy, Darcy Grant, Mitch King, Jade Dewi, Kate McDowell, Emma Saunders and Valley Lipcer.

 My work over the last 20 years has developed in parallel with the evolution of NORPA, engaging with regional communities and stories, and reinvigorating and enriching my creative practice through collaborative processes with like-minded artists.